teuncm/float-neighbors/README.md

 A custom NumPy float datatype could for example be `np.dtype('>f4')` where `>` indicates big-endianness, `f` indicates float storage and `4` indicates that 2 bytes are used for storage.

 Obtaining the next closest numerical float value is not trivial.
-Fortunately, `np.nextafter/2` is implemented in the NumPy specification, which returns the direct next possible float neighbor (towards `np.NINF` and `np.PINF`) and handles all edge cases.
+Fortunately, `np.nextafter/2` is implemented in the NumPy specification, which returns the direct next possible float neighbor (towards `np.NINF` and `np.PINF`) and handles edge cases when passing through any float category:

+`inf > normal > subnormal > 0.0 > -subnormal > -normal > -inf`

 The infinity values used for retrieving neighbors have to be treated with special care: they are put in an array with the custom dtype and subsequently retrieved to maintain precision and byte order.